stteff/An-Open-Educational-RPi-Robot/README.md

       > `sudo reboot` for changes to take effect

 ---
-### Remote Access Rapsberry Pi's Command Line Interface (CLI)
----
-Since the IP addresss of the Raspberry Pi is known (assuming ~192.168.2.200~ for demonstration purposes), one could connect to its CLI from another computer of the same network
-  * If you are on a Windows environment, you will firstly need to install an *ssh terminal client* program (e.g. [PuTTY](https://www.putty.org/)) and configure it to connect to ~192.168.2.200~
-  * If you are on a Unix environment, open a terminal window and type:

-    `ssh pi@192.168.2.200`

----
 ### Installing Necessary Python Libraries
 ---
   1. > Update and upgrade installed packages: